SciNim/nimfftw3/README.md

 I advise to read the fftw documentation :

-You can find the generated documentation here with the complete API and examples : https://clonkk.github.io/nimfftw3/doc/fftw3.html
+You can find the documentation here with the complete API and examples : https://clonkk.github.io/nimfftw3/

 # History